-This study therefore seeks to answer three key research questions:Does Nps have an intra-crystalline fraction of biomineral protein that can be isolated by exposure to NaOCl, and if so, what is the ideal duration of this treatment?Does analysis of the intra-crystalline fraction of amino acids show an improvement in the dating performance of these amino acids, compared with the whole-protein fraction of amino acids?Can Ile A/I values measured by IEC be confidently converted to D/L values for other amino acids for Nps?
+This study therefore seeks to answer three key research questions: 1.
+Does Nps have an intra-crystalline fraction of biomineral protein that can be isolated by exposure to NaOCl, and if so, what is the ideal duration of this treatment (Section 3.1)?; 2.
+Does analysis of the intra-crystalline fraction of amino acids show an improvement in the dating performance of these amino acids, compared with the whole-protein fraction of amino acids (Section 3.2)?; 3.
+Can A/I values measured by IEC be confidently converted to D/L values for other amino acids for Nps (Section 3.3)?

 2. Materials and Methods